Bridging the Gap in the Small Business Workplace: Managing a Multi-Generational Workforce

 Here are practical steps to create and sustain an effective mentorship program in your small business:

-Pair employees based on complementary skills, interests, and personalities.
+Match mentors and mentees based on complementary skills, goals, interests, and personalities.
 For example: Pair Gen Z employees with Boomers or Builders to facilitate knowledge transfer and build mutual respect.
 Pair Millennials with Gen Xers to foster collaboration and leadership development.

 PROVIDE TRAINING FOR MENTORS